vskosp/vsGoogleAutocomplete/README.md

 ```

 ## Autocomplete options
-You can add an options object, which will restrict the results.
+You can add an options object as attribute parameter, which will restrict autocomplete results.

 <b>Options object</b> can contain the following properties:
 - types `{Array.<string>}` (In general only a single type is allowed):